Cryopreservation of

 Embryo freezing is an important part of the IVF process.
 Patients who have additional good quality embryos can freeze them for future use.
 These embryos provide a second or even a third opportunity for pregnancy without undergoing another ovarian stimulation and retrieval.

-Embryos that meet developmental criteria for appearance and rate of growth can be frozen at any of several stages of development.
+Scientists can freeze embryos that meet developmental criteria for appearance and rate of growth at any of several stages of development.

-One is called slow cooling.
-With this method embryos are placed into special freezing solutions, and using a computer, the temperature of the embryos is slowly decreased.
-Frozen embryos are then stored in liquid nitrogen (at -196°C or approximately -400°F), or sometimes, in liquid nitrogen vapor.
+Slow cooling is one method.
+With this method embryologists place embryos into special freezing solutions.
+After that, with the use of a computer, the scientist slowly decreases the temperature of the embryos.
+Then, they store frozen embryos in liquid nitrogen (at -196°C or approximately -400°F), or sometimes, in liquid nitrogen vapor.

-Another technique for freezing embryos is called vitrification.
-In this ultra-rapid freezing method, embryos are placed into special solutions and then placed immediately into liquid nitrogen.
-Embryos are stored same as in slow cooling.
+Vitrification is another technique for freezing embryos.
+In this ultra-rapid freezing method, the embryologist places embryos into special solutions.
+Then, they place them immediately into liquid nitrogen.
+They store the embryos same as in slow cooling.
 The method used to freeze embryos dictates how the embryos must be warmed or thawed.
-Not all embryos survive the freezing/thawing procedure and sometimes an embryo cannot be found after freezing.
+Not all embryos survive the freezing/thawing procedure.
+Sometimes doctors cannot find any embryo after freezing.

 A Danish study published at ESHRE showed that there is concern about congenital malformations in babies born after thawing of freezed embryos.
-Moreover the same study proposed that maybe all embryos should be freezed and not transfered given that the conditions under which a fresh transfert occurs are not so normal due to high maternal hormone levels during stimulation.
+Moreover the same study proposed that maybe all embryos should be frozen and not transferred, given that the conditions under which a fresh transfert occurs are not so normal due to high maternal hormone levels during stimulation.